• Skip to primary navigation

 To reheat on the stovetop, add pasta to a pan over medium heat.
 Add a tablespoon or two of water.
 Put a lid on it and let it heat up, which will take a few minutes.
 Stir the pasta after it’s heated up for a few minutes, then return the lid.
 Repeat until heated through.

 You can also reheat in the microwave.
-Microwaves are super fancy now, so used whatever reheating setting you prefer, but I recommend adding a tablespoon or two of water before microwaving.
+Microwaves are super fancy now, so use whatever reheating setting you prefer, but I recommend adding a tablespoon or two of water before microwaving to keep the pasta moist during reheating.

 My Rotel pasta sauce is too thick.
 What should I do?